kshedden/Statsmodels-MixedLM/README.md

 -------------------

-Mixed models are a form of regression model, meaning that the goal is to relate one _dependent variable_ (outcome, response) to one or more _independent variables_ (predictors, covariates, regressors).
-Mixed models are typically used when there is some statistical dependence among the observations (more basic regression procedures like least squares regression and GLM take the observations to be uncorrelated or independent of each other).
+Mixed models are a form of regression model, meaning that the goal is to relate one _dependent variable_ (outcome, or response) to one or more _independent variables_ (predictors, covariates, or regressors).
+Mixed models are typically used when there may be statistical dependence among the observations.
+More basic regression procedures like least squares regression and GLM take the observations to be uncorrelated or independent of each other.

 Mean and variance structure
 ---------------------------

-Many regression models can be interpreted in terms of their models for the _mean structure_ and the _variance structure_.
+Many regression models can be interpreted in terms of the way they specify the _mean structure_ and the _variance structure_.
 The mean structure can be written as E[Y|X], read as "the mean of Y given X".
 If your dependent variable is a person's income, and the predictors are their age, number of years of schooling, and gender, you might model the mean structure as

-E[income | age, school, female] = b0 + b1*age + b2*school + b3*female
+E[income | age, school, female] = b0 + b1⋅age + b2⋅school + b3⋅female

 This is a _linear mean structure_, which is the mean structure used in linear regression (e.g. OLS), and in linear mixed models.
 The